FriedBreakfast/Psi/doc-sphinx/tvm/instructions.rst

 ``freea {ptr}``

 Restore the stack pointer to its position before ``{ptr}`` was allocated.

+This instruction is strictly advisory: the compiler is required to free the memory eventually anyway, and may not use an unlimited amount of memory during loops using :ref:`psi.tvm.instructions.alloca`.
+This instruction tells the compiler that it may free the memory (and any other memory allocated by :ref:`psi.tvm.instructions.alloca` since ``{ptr}`` was allocated) immediately.

 ``{ptr}``
   Point returned by :ref:`psi.tvm.instructions.alloca` or :ref:`psi.tvm.instructions.alloca_const`.